-The Boeing 777 dropped off the radar at around 1415 GMT and crashed in a border region held by pro-Russian separatists.
+The Boeing 777 dropped off the radar at around 1415 GMT (10.15pm Malaysian time) and crashed in a border region held by pro-Russian separatists.

 Ukrainian President Petro Poroshenko pointedly called the disaster a "terrorist act", and major airlines quickly announced plans to route planes away from the area.

 Air France said it decided "to no longer fly over eastern Ukraine as soon as it heard of the event", and Alitalia had done the same.

 A spokesman for German flag carrier Lufthansa told AFP it also chose to immediately make a "wide detour" around the region because "our passenger's safety is our top priority".

 Lufthansa's subsidiary Swiss took similar action, and reported that "one flight between Bangkok and Zurich was affected, the flight was rerouted".